 We Tell It Like It Is

-The Waggoner “tells it like it is.”
+The Waggoner Cruising Guide “tells it like it is.”
 Although you’ll find display advertising throughout the book, our editorial is unpaid and represents our views and observations, and those of contributors we trust.
 If the facility or destination is a wonderful, must-see stop, you’ll know it.
-If it’s a spot without much appeal, that feeling comes though.
+If it’s a spot without much appeal, that feeling comes through.
 No destination, product, or service is endorsed unless we’ve personally used and been satisfied with it.

 The book tries to help the reader make informed decisions.
 We strive for clarity and ease of use on the water.
 If a pass is guarded by a rock, the description doesn’t say, “Watch out for the rock in the middle.”
 It says instead, “A rock, awash at zero tide, lies in the middle.
 Favor the south shore.”